fdecunta/updatecsv/README.md

 # updatecsv

-This is a minimal command-line utility to update an existing CSV file with data from another CSV file.
-This is done based on a specified column, which must be a unique identifier.
-It allows you to add new columns and values without overwriting existing data.
+This is a minimal command-line utility to add data to a CSV file from another CSV file.
+This is done based on a specified column, which must be a unique identifier (e.g., ID number).

+It was designed for updating an experiment data frame, where each row represents an experimental unit.
+Thus, it does not add new rows and the input file must be a subset of the original file.
+Also it prevents you from overwriting existing data.

 The program creates a backup file, updates the original file, and prints the changes in the terminal.

-I was design for updating data from experiments with new measurements.

 ## Features